s3dev/pdvalidate/docs/source/pandas-validation/quickstart.rst

 String validation is similar to validation of numeric datetime or numeric values.
 Under the hood, all non-string values are converted to strings and warnings then issued if there are invalid values.
-If `return_values` is set to ``True``, a pandas Series will be returned with the values rendered as strings.
+If `return_type` is set to ``values``, a pandas Series will be returned with only the valid strings.

 .. code-block:: python